Great Black Swamp: Wildlife conservation

-A photo of a Spotted turtle (Clemmys guttata).
+A Spotted turtle (Clemmys guttata).
 This species is listed by the Ohio Department of Natural Resources as threatened.
 Over 90% of Ohio's wetlands were erased in the 19th century.
 Continued habitat loss and illegal poaching threaten this species with extinction.

-A photo of a Whooping crane (Grus americana) with Sandhill cranes (Antigone canadensis).
+A Whooping crane (Grus americana) with Sandhill cranes (Antigone canadensis).
 They are rare in Ohio.
 The Ohio DNR lists sandhill cranes as threatened.
 The USFWS lists whooping cranes as endangered.

 Biodiversity has suffered significantly due to the loss of the Great Black Swamp.
 Species threatened with extinction include the spotted turtle, which has declined significantly over the years.
 The copperbelly water snake has suffered significant population losses.
-Today, this species inhabits just 50 km^{2} (20 sq miles) of remnant swamp forest in Ohio, Michigan, and Indiana, with experts estimating that only 40 to 100 individuals remain.
+Today, this species inhabits just 20 sqmi of remnant swamp forest in Ohio, Michigan, and Indiana, with experts estimating that only 40 to 100 individuals remain.
 The piping plover, the loggerhead shrike, and the northern harrier are other species that need protection, and are considered endangered in Ohio.
 Wetland conservation projects focus on restoring habitats to suit the needs of these species.

 Black bears were extirpated in most of Ohio by the 1850s, and the last one in the Great Black Swamp (Paulding County) was killed by 1881.
 They were rediscovered in the State in the 1970s, having entered from Pennsylvania and West Virginia.
 The Ohio Department of Natural Resources (Ohio DNR) has been conducting surveys, estimating the current population at 50 to 100 bears.
 Most of the black bear sightings occur along the borders with Pennsylvania and West Virginia.
 Only four sightings were recorded between 1993 and 2022 in the former Great Black Swamp region (Fulton and Seneca counties).
 The Ohio DNR lists the black bear as an Endangered Species in Ohio and bans hunting them.

 The sandhill crane was extirpated in Ohio by the early 20th century, but has slowly made a comeback.
 Most recently, the Ohio DNR, the International Crane Foundation, and the Ohio Bird Conservation Initiative counted 184 sandhill cranes across the former Great Black Swamp region (Fulton, Lucas, Ottawa, and Sandusky counties) during the 2023 and 2024 during nesting seasons.
 The Ohio DNR lists them as threatened.

 Hunting and habitat loss decimated the whooping crane population in North America by the late 19th and early 20th centuries.
 The whooping crane was thought to have been a resident of the Great Black Swamp region, especially since it still uses the Mississippi Flyway.
 Despite the Ohio Bird Records Committee believing the species deserved inclusion on the Ohio list of historic bird species, its historic presence cannot be confirmed due to poor record keeping in the late 19th and early 20th centuries, including lost/destroyed photographs, documents, crane skins, and even cranes stuffed by taxidermists.
 Whooping cranes are rarely sighted today, either in the former swamp region or the rest of Ohio.